 This is not to say that there is nothing to be gained from introspection or reminiscence.
 We learn from our mistakes, and the more mistakes we make, the more we learn.
 It is very important to review things we did in the past and learn from them, lest we make the same mistakes over and over again.

 But obsessing about things that happened and trying to "understand" them or worry about them or feel bad about them is an utter waste of time.
 Trying to re-live the past in a fantasy world, is even less constructive.

-In Normal Mailer's debut novel The Naked and the Dead, he describes this type re-living fantasy as the most common and concludes that it is a dead end.
+In Normal Mailer's debut novel The Naked and the Dead, he describes this type of re-living fantasy as the most common, and concludes that it is a dead end.
 It was startling to read this comment, as I thought I was the only one who spent (wasted) countless hours thinking, "If only I had...."